-Running one of the most luxurious brothels in Texas at the turn of the 20th century was Madam Fannie Porter.
-Fannie was born in England in February 1873 but moved to the United States with her family when she was just one year old.
+Madam Fannie Porter ran one of the most luxurious brothels in Texas at the turn of the 20th century.
+Fannie was born in England in February 1873 but moved to the United States with her family when she was one year old.

-As a young teen, she married, but by the time the Wild Bunch was making their way to San Antonio in the late 1800s, she was widowed, running the successful bordello, and gladly welcoming the outlaws into her fold.
+As a young teen, she married, but by the time the Wild Bunch made their way to San Antonio in the late 1800s, she was widowed, running the successful bordello and gladly welcoming the outlaws into her fold.

 The house was said to have boasted fine glass fixtures, silk sheets, and plush carpeting, and for her “special customers,” including members of the Wild Bunch, she served chilled champagne.

 For several years, the brothel served as a rest stop, hideout, rendezvous, and headquarters for Butch Cassidy and the rest of the Hole-in-the-Wall Gang.
-In fact, it was here that Harry Longabaugh, better known as the Sundance Kid, is thought to have met Etta Place.
-According to some accounts, the beautiful Etta was working at Fannie’s place as either a prostitute or chambermaid and it was Longabaugh who set her up as a teacher so she could start a new life.
+It was here that Harry Longabaugh, better known as the Sundance Kid, is thought to have met Etta Place.
+According to some accounts, the beautiful Etta was working at Fannie’s place as either a prostitute or chambermaid, and it was Longabaugh who set her up as a teacher so she could start a new life.
 Harvey Logan, known as Kid Curry, also met his girl, Annie Rogers, at Fannie’s brothel.

 Though Fannie was well-connected and operated the brothel for the most part without interference from the law, she does show an arrest for “vagrancy” in the late 1880s.
-“Vagrancy” was the term generally used in police reports to describe prostitution at the time.
-On the other hand, Fannie, who was described as a “hard and shrewd woman” was also known to chase police officers from her place with a broom.
+“Vagrancy” was generally used in police reports to describe prostitution at the time.
+On the other hand, Fannie, described as a “hard and shrewd woman,” was also known to chase police officers from her place with a broom.

 When the census was taken in 1900, Fannie’s “boarding house” was called home to five women, ranging in age from nineteen to twenty-four.